dilettant/thepublicoffice/_posts/inprogress/2012-11-24-dialogue-mellander.md

 Titta närmre på vad som faktiskt händer inne i städerna? var ska vi stoppa alla människor?
 Fenomen som reverse commuting - traditionellt pendling är utifrån in, trenden är snarare att pendla inifrån och ut

-[Tara vinodrai; case studie Ontario, Canada, with designers paying an expensive life in the city and paying the communiting out of the city]
+(Tara vinodrai; case studie Ontario, Canada, with designers paying an expensive life in the city and paying the communiting out of the city)

 * Vi är särskilt intresserade av att prata med dig om hur du utifrån din forskning menar att det egentligen är arbetskraften som lockar till sig jobben snarare än tvärtom, vilka förutsättningar, miljö och faktorer som spelar in för en sådan utveckling samt om det finns någon särskild vinkel på Allmänna kontoret som du tycker är intressant i relation till detta.

 ##Summary of conversation

+We need ideas in terms of local planning and development, that offer a mixed use of an area.
+It can't only be for housing or for offices. /Gallup studie- sociala relationer (tredje rum)

+tryggeht o säkerhet i staden

+How do we build a city in which we actually have a chance to meet?
+(see human capital externalities)

+"New ideas need old buildings"

 Jane Jacobs, introducerar en ny urbanism, arguing that cities were living beings and ecosystems, she advocated ideas such as "mixed use" development and bottom-up planning i "Amerikanska städers liv och förfall" och myntar "nya idéer kräver gamla lokaler"
 Hur bygger vi en stad så att vi har chans att träffas: human capital externalities

 Have to look at more solutions than just relying on public financing.
 According to CM public funding in Sweden will diminish in time.
-It's very swedish to expect public solutions - are there examples and strategies to learn from other countries?
-It's important to stay open to different/other alternatives
+Woring frequently in the USA and Canada, she says it's very swedish to expect public solutions - are there examples and strategies to learn from other countries?
+It's important to stay open to different/other alternatives and solutions.

-fler lösningar
-off finansiering kommer att minska med tiden
-Det är väldigt svenskt att förvänta sig offentliga lösningar
-viktigt att vara öppen för andra alternativ

-It's important not to forget the human perspectives - People ar ready to move for a lifestyle.
-However studies show that people are not ready to commute more than 45 min, so the location has to be in a relative vincinity of a larger city/place man flyttar för en livsstil - inte glömma bort människo perspektivet och där vi hittar
+The human perspectives are or should be what governs development, says Mellander - Although people are ready to move for a lifestyle (in city or countryside), studies also show that people are not willing to commute more than 45 min to work, i.e. the living location has to be in a relative vincinity of a larger city or node.
-platser som boende i en kommun man måste ändå ligga hyfsat nära en större plats 40-45 min kan folk pendla
+In addition, it's expensive to live in the driving centers and many activities can't afford to be there.
 It's important to find solutions and collaborations that allow the cities and communities to grow "with quality".
-Many larger "motor" cities ally/coonect themselves with smaller towns/municipalities in order to find common strategies of infrastrucure and development (echosystem).
+Many larger "motor" cities ally/connect themselves with smaller towns/municipalities in order to find common strategies of infrastrucure and development (echosystem).

- växa med kvalitet- hjälpa varandra koppla upp sig mot en större drivande stad It's expensive to live in dyrt att vara i de drivande kärnorna vissa verksamheter har inte råd att vara där
+ växa med kvalitet- hjälpa varandra koppla upp sig mot en större drivande stad

-Gallup studie- sociala relationer (tredje rum)

-tryggeht o säkerhet i staden

 dåliga på samarbeten i Sverige eftersom vi lutar oss mycket på det offentliga
 till skillnad från nord amerika- ta till vara eldsjälar o hålla borta bromsklossar